danielfoehrKn/kubeswitch/README.md

 ### How it works

-The tool sets the `KUBECONFIG` environment variable in the current shell session to the selected `kubeconfig`.
+The tool sets the `KUBECONFIG` environment variable in the current shell session to a temporary copy of the selected `kubeconfig` file.
 This way different Kubernetes clusters can be targeted in each terminal window.

 There are two separate tools involved.
 The first one is `switch.sh`, a tiny bash script, and then there is the `switcher` binary.